ckoerber/covid-19-analysis/README.md

 # COVID-19 Analysis of NYC Data

-This repo aims to provide tools which allow to characterize uncertainties in estimations of COVID-19 hospital admissions based on the [CHIME model](https://github.com/CodeForPhilly/chime).
+This repository provides tools which allow to characterize uncertainties in estimations of COVID-19 hospital admissions based on the [CHIME model](https://github.com/CodeForPhilly/chime).

 ## Details